 Screenshot from the Hologram LARP: We were made for this // 2050 Fugitive Planning.
-Image credit: Furtherfield. and shared/collective experiences across the six weeks.
+Image credit: Furtherfield.
+This provided insights into the complex tensions and interplay between personal/individual and shared/collective experiences across the six weeks.
 Their reflections on the appeal (or otherwise) of certain elements of the experimental practices employed also informed the development of future courses.
 The Hologram team offers several courses every year, each shaped to fit common collective needs.
 Outside of the CreaTures scope, multiple courses took place including, for instance, a series of courses designed especially for healthcare workers or people who identify as men.
 The Hologram LARP - We were made for this // 2050 Fugitive Planning From inside the stillness of global lockdown, The Hologram's viral healthcare system was used as a parafictional framework (where fiction is presented as fact) of radical planning "for the post-pandemic futures we wanted".
 Through participation in this Live Action Role-Play (LARP) over two online events, twelve people made contact with who they would become, individually and collectively, by 2050.
 The LARP was intended to provide the next level of learning and transformation through social holography.
 In this immersive game, participants played characters based on the most powerful and well-supported version of themselves.
 They time-travelled 30 years in three weeks to enact their survival and thriving through multiple emergencies and crises.
-Human systems collapsed and reformed, in the wake of social upheavals borne of entrenched colonialism, racism and environmental crises.
-Capitalism ended.
+Human systems collapsed and reformed, in the wake of social upheavals borne of entrenched colonialism, racism and environmental